arbor-sim/arbor/doc/tutorial/mpi.rst

 Distributed ring network (MPI)
 ==============================

-In this example, the ring network created in an :ref:`earlier tutorial <tutorialnetworkring>` will be used to run in a distributed context using MPI.
+In this example, the ring network created in an :ref:`earlier tutorial <tutorialnetworkring>` will be used to run the model in a distributed context using MPI.
 Only the differences with that tutorial will be described.

 ..
 Note::